Participants

 Valeria La Motta is a scholar in History of Political Institution.
 She studied Political Sciences at the University of Palermo (Italy) where she specialised in Early Modern History with a BA thesis about Christian renegades in the XVII century.
 In 2015, she obtained a PhD from the University of Messina (Italy) by discussing a thesis entitled L’Inquisizione in Sicilia durante il regno di Ferdinando d’Aragona (1469-1516).
 During her career, she became particularly involved in Hispanic studies, investigating the political forms through which the Catholic monarchy wielded his power in its Mediterranean domains.
 Among her publications: Saints in Prisons.
 Francesco Baronio’s Calendar, in Quaderni Storici 157 / a.
 LIII, n.
 1, aprile 2018, pp. 107-133; El establecimiento de la Inquisición Española en Sicilia entre normas y prácticas (1500-1516) in «Anais de Estudios Inquisitoriales», UFRB, Cachoeira-BA, 2016; Sardegna, l’isola aragonese dimenticata dagli spagnoli, «Storia e Politica», IV, n.
 3/2012, pp. 608-616.
 Now she is studing the graffiti of Palazzo Chiaromonte in Palermo.

-Her book Imagenes astrológicas en la Nueva España (UCO-Press 2018) explores the power of the astrological image from its artistic, political, meditative, divinatory, medical, and magical use in New Spain from the 16th to the 18th century.
+Her book Imagenes astrológicas en la Nueva España (UCO-Press 2018) explores the power of the astrological image through its artistic, political, meditative, divinatory, medical, and magical uses in New Spain from the sixteenth to the eighteenth century.
+She is co-editor of the book Aby Warburg (en/sobre) América: historia, sobrevivencias y repercusiones (UNAM, 2024), and is currently working on her second book on the cosmological artistic program of the seventeenth-century monastery of the Order of Saint Augustine in Morelia, México.